 Whenever a technical term from the IPPM Framework document is first used in this memo, it will be tagged with a trailing asterisk.
-For example, "term" indicates that "term" is defined in the Framework.
+For example, "term\" indicates that "term" is defined in the Framework.

-2.1.
-Motivation:
+1.1.
+Motivation

-One-way delay of a Type-P packet from a source host to a destination host is useful for several reasons:
+Round-trip delay of a Type-P\ packet from a source host\ to a destination host is useful for several reasons:

-- + Some applications do not perform well (or at all) if end-to-end delay between hosts is large relative to some threshold value. - + Erratic variation in delay makes it difficult (or impossible) to support many real-time applications. - + The larger the value of delay, the more difficult it is for transport-layer protocols to sustain high bandwidths. - + The minimum value of this metric provides an indication of the delay due only to propagation and transmission delay. - + The minimum value of this metric provides an indication of the delay that will likely be experienced when the path traversed is lightly loaded. - + Values of this metric above the minimum provide an indication of the congestion present in the path.
+- + Some applications do not perform well (or at all) if end-to-end delay between hosts is large relative to some threshold value. - + Erratic variation in delay makes it difficult (or impossible) to support many interactive real-time applications. - + The larger the value of delay, the more difficult it is for transport-layer protocols to sustain high bandwidths. - + The minimum value of this metric provides an indication of the delay due only to propagation and transmission delay. - + The minimum value of this metric provides an indication of the delay that will likely be experienced when the path\ traversed is lightly loaded. - + Values of this metric above the minimum provide an indication of the congestion present in the path.

-The measurement of one-way delay instead of round-trip delay is motivated by the following factors:
+The measurement of round-trip delay instead of one-way delay has several weaknesses, summarized here:

-+ In today's Internet, the path from a source to a destination may be different than the path from the destination back to the source ("asymmetric paths"), such that different sequences of routers are used for the forward and reverse paths.
-Therefore round-trip measurements actually measure the performance of two distinct paths together.
-Measuring each path independently highlights the performance difference between the two paths which may traverse different Internet service providers, and even radically different types of networks (for example, research versus commodity networks, or ATM versus packet-over-SONET).

-- + Even when the two paths are symmetric, they may have radically different performance characteristics due to asymmetric queueing. - + Performance of an application may depend mostly on the performance in one direction.
-For example, a file transfer using TCP may depend more on the performance in the direction that data flows, rather than the direction in which acknowledgements travel. - + In quality-of-service (QoS) enabled networks, provisioning in one direction may be radically different than provisioning in the reverse direction, and thus the QoS guarantees differ.
-Measuring the paths independently allows the verification of both quarantees.
+- + The Internet path from a source to a destination may differ from the path from the destination back to the source ("asymmetric paths"), such that different sequences of routers are used for the forward and reverse paths.
+Therefore round-trip measurements actually measure the performance of two distinct paths together. - + Even when the two paths are symmetric, they may have radically different performance characteristics due to asymmetric queueing. - + Performance of an application may depend mostly on the performance in one direction. - + In quality-of-service (QoS) enabled networks, provisioning in one direction may be radically different than provisioning in the reverse direction, and thus the QoS guarantees differ.